 On November 30, 2020, the Company filed a patent infringement lawsuit against Hikma for making, selling, offering to sell, and importing generic icosapent ethyl capsules in and into the United States in a manner that the Company alleges induced the infringement of patents covering the use of VASCEPA to reduce specified CV risk.
 On January 4, 2022, the district court for the District of Delaware granted a motion to dismiss the Company's lawsuit for failure to state a claim.
 Thereafter, the Company appealed to the Court of Appeals for the Federal Circuit.
 On June 25, 2024, the Federal Circuit issued a decision reversing the district court, finding that the Company's allegations against Hikma plausibly state a claim alleging Hikma actively induced infringement of the asserted patents.
-The case will return to the district court and proceed accordingly.
+Hikma filed a petition for rehearing en banc on August 22, 2024, which was denied on October 17, 2024.
+The case will return is remanded to the district court and will proceed accordingly.